Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 alive by setting their homes on fire.

-The exact number of the Jumma people killed at Logang will never be known, as many
+The exact number of the indigenous Jumma people killed at Logang will never be known, as many

-of the dead bodies had been removed by the military immediately after the
+of the dead bodies had been removed by Bangladesh army immediately after the

 massacre.
 According to several eye-witness reports the number must be well